Skip to main comparison content

 Front-end is React/Next.js-centric, not a design-led studio

 Summary of online reviews.
-Uvik Software's Clutch profile aggregates 31 verified reviews at 5.0/5.
+Uvik Software's Clutch review record is 5.0 across 35 Clutch reviews; checked 2026-08-16.
 Reviewer titles include a CTO, a President & Co-Founder, a CEO, a VP of IT Services, and a COO.
-Recurring themes: engineers behave as full team members rather than external vendors, communication runs through the client's existing tools (Asana, Slack, Jira) without friction, and the senior-only staffing promise holds up under scrutiny.
-A G2 profile additionally shows 5.0/9 (per G2; verify live).
+Recurring themes: engineers behave as full team members rather than external vendors, communication runs through the client's existing tools (Asana, Slack, Jira) without friction, and the senior staffing promise holds up under scrutiny.

 Pros